pendanyeh/Docker/README.md

 - **Click on projects**

-- **Navigate to app.js-docker-project** # In this directory are your project files Dockerfile and app.js
+- **Navigate to app.js-docker-project.**  In this directory are the project files Dockerfile and app.js

-### Please, make sure to clone this repository to your local environment and then cd to the project directory 'app.js-docker-project.'
+### Please, make sure to mkdir <give-it-your-own-name>, cd to this new directory, and clone this repository inside the new directory, cd to the project directory 'app.js-docker-project.'
 You can start building from here